abarker/typped/doc/sphinx_docs/index.rst

 As usual, use a virtual environment or at least run pip with the ``--user`` option.
 (If you really want to modify the system Python installation the command needs to be run with administrative privileges.)
 Use the ``-e`` option to pip if you want to experiment with the code.
+See the comments in the ``setup.py`` file for how to compile with Cython.

 At a more stable development point Typped will be uploaded to PyPI so users can install Typped directly: